Denver Police Department: 1960

 In 1960, the largest police corruption scandal in the U.S. to date began to unfold.
 More than 50 area law-enforcement personnel - almost entirely Denver Police Officers - were caught in a burglary ring.
 Cops had stolen over a quarter of a million dollars from businesses they were supposed to be protecting on their beats over a ten-year period.
 Police cars would close down a few blocks of a major business avenue, such as University or Broadway, then burgle and steal the safes from the businesses along the closed down portion of the street.
 Alarms would be going off all up and down the street, they would take their loot, then respond to the alarms and take the reports.
 It all came to a crashing halt when an officer named Art Winstanley literally had a safe fall out of the back of his police cruiser.
 He testified against his fellow officers and by the end of 1961, 47 police officers had lost their badges.

 1979

-In 2008, newspapers reported on a 1979 video that showed Sergeant Arthur Hutchinson addressing a group of police recruits.
-He used the terms “ni**ers,” “beaners,” “greasers” and “homos" to describe them.
-He asked one woman in the class "Is the real reason you came on here is because you just wanted to have access to 1,400 guys to f*ck?"

-Sergeant Hutchinson went on to serve as the chief of police in Eagle, Colorado for a year, and then as the chief in Black Hawk, Colorado from 1996 to 2006.
+In 2008, a 1979 video that showed Sergeant Arthur Hutchinson addressing a group of police recruits drew attention.
+He used the terms "niggers", "beaners", "greasers" and "homos" to describe them.
+He asked one woman in the class "is the real reason you came on here is because you just wanted to have access to 1,400 guys to fuck?"
+Sergeant Hutchinson went on to serve as the chief of police in Eagle, Colorado, for a year, and then as the chief in Black Hawk, Colorado, from 1996 to 2006.